TBD54566975/ssi-service/doc/howto/presentation.md

 Presentations impose no constraints on who can construct a presentation, or what may be presented.
 This means if you have multiple credentials issued to different DIDs, you can still construct a Verifiable Presentation to present those credentials at the same time.
 This is why you will see that the [`proof` property](https://www.w3.org/TR/vc-data-model/#example-basic-structure-of-a-presentation) can be an array.
 Verifiers must take care to make sure that the credentials in a given presentation _can be_ presented by the presenter, and that the credentials themselves are valid.

-Verifiable Presentations are currently accepted in two main SSI Service flows: when verifying [Presentation Submissoins](https://identity.foundation/presentation-exchange/spec/v2.0.0/#presentation-submission) when using [Presentation Exchange](https://identity.foundation/presentation-exchange/spec/v2.0.0), and verifying [Credential Applications](https://identity.foundation/credential-manifest/#credential-application) when using [Credential Manifest](https://identity.foundation/credential-manifest).
+Verifiable Presentations are currently accepted in two main SSI Service flows: when verifying [Presentation Submissoins](https://identity.foundation/presentation-exchange/spec/v2.0.0/#presentation-submission) while using [Presentation Exchange](https://identity.foundation/presentation-exchange/spec/v2.0.0), and verifying [Credential Applications](https://identity.foundation/credential-manifest/#credential-application) while using [Credential Manifest](https://identity.foundation/credential-manifest).
 As a utility, we've also exposed an endpoint to statelessly verify a presentation at `/v1/presentations/verification`.

 ## Constructing a Verifiable Presentation